ziapeltagames/six-winters/docs/RULES.md

 <img src="rules_images/sword-smithing.png" width="75" height="75" /> <img src="rules_images/arrow-right.png" width="75" height="75" />

 Take an asset die at Thea's location, place it on the asset icon and change the resource type to something else.
 Keep the value the same.

+# FAQ

+## Multiple Options and Player Choice

+There could be situations where the rules present multiple potential options.
+For instance, two characters in the Empire are tied for the lowest thievery skill, so an Imperial Guard could move to either character.
+In any of these cases, the players decide what happens.
+If a consensus can't be formed, roll a die and choose randomly.

 # Playtest Issues